fenago/learn-java-12-programming/lab_guide/Lab_17.md

 much easier.
 You could even try to contribute to one such project as an expert in a particular area, or just as an interested party.

-In this chapter, we are going to review the five most important, in our opinion, Java enhancement projects:
+In this lab, we are going to review the five most important, in our opinion, Java enhancement projects:

 -   **Project Panama**: Focused on the interoperability with non-Java